YassinEldeeb/prisma-tgql-types-gen/README.md

 ## How to edit the Generated Code without being overwritten by the generator?

-You've probably noticed the `// skip overwrite 👇` comment at the very end of any generated class model and this's a part of what I like to call **Safe Areas** where you can write code without being overwritten by the generator.
+You've probably noticed the `// skip overwrite 👇` comment at the very bottom of any generated class model and this's a part of what I like to call **Safe Areas** where you can write code without being overwritten by the generator.

 ### So there's three **Safe Areas**: